Green Smoothie Gourmet

 Created by Dee Dine

 A delicious chocolate cardamom cake, rich and decadent, frosted with whipped buttercream, combines the bold flavor of chocolate with the warm and aromatic spices of cardamom.
-A delicious vegan and dairy-free cake recipe perfect for any occasion.
+Make this 2 layer cake with under 8 ingredients in under an hour.

 Print Recipe Pin Recipe SaveSaved!
 Rate Recipe